 - Recall the syntactic semantics for the CBN version of LC.
-What is different from our standard CBV (call-by-value) semantics for LC?
-What is our rule for reducing applications of program-defined functions (lambda-abstractions) (lambda x M)?
+What is different from our standard CBV (call-by-value) syntactic semantics?
+What is our rule in CBV for reducing applications of program-defined functions (lambda-abstractions) (lambda x M)?
 Are there any restrictions on β-reduction? - How do we implement CBN (unrestricted) β-reduction in a metainterpreter.
 Recall that we must defer substitutions for parameters in the lambda-abstractions.
 How can we get the right answer even when we defer evaluation?
 What did we do in our CBV interpreter when we passed functions (lambda-abstractions) as argument values? - What problem do closures eliminate?
 Finding the correct values for free variables in the bundled lambda-abstraction.
-In CBN we need to bind variables to unevaluated expressions, right?
+In CBN we need to bind variables to unevaluated expressions.
 How can we avoid getting incorrect values for free variables in such expressions, just like we did for lambda-abstractions as values?
 You must answer this question to do Project 2.
+Hint: free variables in CBN and free variables in function definitions can be addressed in essentially the same way.